Oil settles slightly up; rally on U.S. inventory draw fades

-NEW YORK Oil futures settled up slightly on Thursday, well off session highs, after a sharp but short-lived boost from a much bigger-than-expected decline in U.S. inventories of crude oil and gasoline.
+NEW YORK (Reuters) - Oil futures settled up slightly on Thursday, well off session highs, after a sharp but short-lived boost from a much bigger-than-expected decline in U.S. inventories of crude oil and gasoline.

 Oil has not sustained gains for more than a couple of weeks as investors have grown more worried about the stubborn global crude glut.